The Sampling Rate-Distortion Tradeoff for Sparsity Pattern Recovery in Compressed Sensing: Introduction

-where $\bphi_i$ are known sampling vectors, $\langle \cdot,\cdot \rangle$ denotes the usual euclidean inner product, and $W_i$ is additive white Gaussian noise.
-Then, a key insight from sparse signal recovery is that the number of samples required for reliable estimation depends primarily on the number of nonzero elements, and is potentially much less than the length of the vector $\bx$.

-One estimation problem of particular interest is to determine which elements of the vector $\bx$ are nonzero.
-This problem, which is refered to as {\em sparsity pattern} recovery in this paper, is known variously throughout the literature as support recovery or model selection and has applications in compressed sensing \cite{Donoho_IT06,CandesRombergTao06A, CandesTao06}, sparse approximation \cite{DevoLore93}, signal denoising \cite{Chen_JSC98}, subset selection in regression \cite{Miller90}, and structure estimation in graphical models \cite{MeinBuhl06}.
+where $A$ is a known $m \times n$ measurement matrix and $\mathbf{\bw}$ is additive white Gaussian noise.
+The problem of {\em sparsity pattern recovery} is to determine which entries in $\bx$ are nonzero.
+This problem, which is known variously throughout the literature as support recovery or model selection, has applications in compressed sensing \cite{Donoho_IT06,CandesRombergTao06A, CandesTao06}, sparse approximation \cite{DevoLore93}, signal denoising \cite{Chen_JSC98}, subset selection in regression \cite{Miller90}, and structure estimation in graphical models \cite{MeinBuhl06}.

-A large body of recent work \cite{MeinBuhl06, ZhaoYu_JMLR06, Wainwright_tech_07, aeron-2007,aeron-2008, Wainwright_SharpThresholds_IEEE09, Wainwright_InfoLimits_IEEE09, akcakaya_IEEE10, Reeves_masters, RG08, FLetcher_IEEE09, Wang_IEEE10, RG-Lower-Bounds} has considered exact recovery of the sparsity pattern by deriving necessary and sufficient conditions on scalings of the tuple $(n,k,m)$ to ensure that the probability of exact recovery tends to one as the vector length $n$ becomes large.
-In particular, one line of work has considered the fundamental limitations of the recovery problem that apply to any possible estimator, regardless of computationally complexity.
-In the noiseless setting, for instance, it has been shown that $m_n = k_n +1$ samples are necessary and sufficient for an NP-hard combinatorial estimator \cite{Feng_ICASP96 ,Natar95}.

-In presence of noise, however, support recovery depends critically on properties of the nonzero elements and cannot be characterized solely in terms of the dimensions $n$ and $k$.
-In this setting, Wainwright \cite{Wainwright_InfoLimits_IEEE09} showed that $m = k+1+ C \cdot k \log n$ samples are sufficient for an NP-hard combinatorial estimator where $C$ is a finite constant that depends on the per-sample signal-to-noise ratio (SNR), the size of the smallest nonzero element, and various properties of the sampling vectors.
-Ensuing work by Fletcher, Rangan, and Goyal \cite{FLetcher_IEEE09} and Wang, Wainwright, and Ramchandran \cite{Wang_IEEE10}, showed that, for a potentially different constant $C$, this scaling is also necessary for any algorithm.

-In conjunction with the fundamental limitations outlined above, another line of work has studied scaling conditions for computationally tractable algorithms.
-In the noiseless setting, Donoho and Tanner \cite{DT09} showed that $m = 2 k \log(n/m)$ samples are sufficient for a polynomial-time linear program known as Basis Pursuit \cite{Chen_JSC98}.
-In the noisy setting, Wainwright \cite{Wainwright_SharpThresholds_IEEE09} showed that $m= k + 1 + C_1 \cdot k \log n$ is sufficient for a polynomial-time algorithm known as the Lasso \cite{Tibsh96}, and \cite{FLetcher_IEEE09} showed that $m= k + 1 + C_2 \cdot k \log n$ is sufficient for a thresholding estimator where $C_1$ and $C_2$ are finite constants that depend on the SNR, the size of the smallest nonzero element, and and various properties of the sampling vectors.